maxshabs/project_web/README.md

 * The Sign-in Page:
     * Sign in with your Username and password (make sure your account exists first) to unlock features such as commenting, editing, deleting and uploading videos and many more!
     * Don't have an account?
 No worries! click the "Don't have an account?
-Sign up here." text and you will be brought to the Sign-up page, where you can create an acoount.
+Sign up here." text and you will be brought to the Sign-up page, where you can create an account.
     * Don't want to sign in? click the VidTube logo and you will be brought back to the Home page.

 * The Sign-up Page: